-Pursuant to the IDR Giveback Amendment in conjunction with the Atlas mergers, IDRs of \$9.375 million were reallocated to common unitholders for each of the four quarters of 2015.
-The IDR Giveback Amendment covered sixteen quarterly distribution declarations following the completion of the Atlas mergers on February 27, 2015.
-The IDR Giveback resulted in reallocation of IDR payments to common unitholders of \$6.25 million for each of the first three quarters of 2016.
+The IDR Giveback Amendment in conjunction with the Atlas mergers in 2015 resulted in reallocation of IDR payments to common unitholders of \$6.25 million for each of the first three quarters of 2016.

 On October 19, 2016, we executed the Third A&R Partnership Agreement, which became effective on December 1, 2016.
-The Third A&R Partnership Agreement amendments include among other things (i) eliminating the IDRs held by the general partner, and related distribution and allocation provisions, (ii) eliminating the Special GP Interest (as defined in the Third A&R Partnership Agreement) held by the general partner, (iii) providing the ability to declare monthly distributions in addition to quarterly distributions, (iv) modifying certain provisions relating to distributions from available cash, (v) eliminating the Class B Unit provisions and (vi) changes to the Third A&R Partnership Agreement to reflect the passage of time and to remove provisions that are no longer applicable.
+The Third A&R Partnership Agreement amendments include among other things (i) eliminating the IDRs held by our general partner, and related distribution and allocation provisions, (ii) eliminating the Special GP Interest (as defined in the Third A&R Partnership Agreement) held by our general partner, (iii) providing the ability to declare monthly distributions in addition to quarterly distributions, (iv) modifying certain provisions relating to distributions from available cash, (v) eliminating the Class B Unit provisions and (vi) changes to the Third A&R Partnership Agreement to reflect the passage of time and to remove provisions that are no longer applicable.